Measurement Model

 Build Model

-The measurement function generates the Measurement composite type and requires a string-formatted path to HDF5 files as input.
+The measurement function generates the Measurement type and requires a string-formatted path to HDF5 files as input.
 Alternatively, the Measurement can be created without any initial data by initializing it as empty, allowing the user to construct the measurements from scratch.

 HDF5 File